pskfyi/minecraft-outlander-modpack/pack/design.md

 - Stages should be gated by resources with unusual means of acquisition.

-- The start of the game is slower and harder to encourage caution and engagement, and to nudge players into settling down.
+- The early game is slower and more difficult to encourage caution and engagement, and to nudge players into settling down.

-- Ultimine and automation options significantly reduce tedium of midgame.

 ### 3. Adventure